metamath/metamath-exe/fuzz/README.md

 other. `eraseSource()` in mmcmds.c is the closest thing to a reset and is the place to start, but it has not been audited for completeness -- in particular `g_wrkProofMaxSize`, `g_dummyVars`, and the free/used pools would all need checking.
-Note that `open-wrkproof-null` is already a bug about exactly one of those globals starting at zero, so this is not hypothetical.
+Note that `wrkproof-null` is already a bug about exactly one of those globals starting at zero, so this is not hypothetical.

 Until that exists, the cases in `cases/` are useful as an afl++ input
 corpus: they are small, they parse far enough to reach interesting